smistephen/opslevel-deploy/README.md

 This repo contains a GitHub Action that deploys the requested application to either dev or prod.

+Honestly, the hardest part of this exercise was deciding which of the seventeen ways you can theoretically deploy a Go app to use.
+Containers?
+Sure.
+Terraform?
+Why not?
+But I always love the simplicity of a one-button solution, so that's what I chose.

 Here is the startup script that got base64ed (obviously with two different values for `ENV`).
 A potential future improvement would be to have it stored in the repo and base64ed at runtime:
 ```
 #!/bin/bash